 In accordance with state law, the School shall not impose a negative consequence upon a student whose parent/guardian has requested an exemption from a state assessment or assessments.

 This policy’s exemption process shall apply only to state assessments (CMAS Science and Social Studies, PARCC ELA and Math) and shall not apply to School or classroom assessments, including READ Act, School Readiness and NWEA MAP assessments.

 Please consider that even though you as a parent have the right to opt your child out of the state assessments, Mountain Song’s survival requires a high level of participation in the assessments.
-The school must achieve the status of “Improvement” this year in order to be able to confidently negotiate a charter renewal at the end of 2016.
-In order to achieve the status of “Improvement”, our scores must reflect growth and high participation in the assessments.
+The school must achieve the at least a 95% participation rating in the assessments in order to maintain its standing with the state.

 Opt Out Request Procedure